-The condition is worse in those expecting twins (or more), and if you have had morning sickness in your previous pregnancies then you are likely to experience the same thing again.
-Those who are prone to be travel sick (have motion sickness) tend to be among the worst affected.
+The condition is worse in those expecting twins (or more).
+If you have had morning sickness in your previous pregnancies then you are likely to experience the same thing again.
+Those who are prone to be travel sick (have motion sickness) tend to be affected.

 Morning sickness will come to an end by itself.
 The trouble is, you don't quite know when that will be, and it can seem like an endless future of feeling sick with nothing much available to help.
-Doctors try to avoid giving sickness medication in early pregnancy unless symptoms are very bad, but there are a few other things that can help.
+Doctors try to avoid giving sickness medication in early pregnancy unless symptoms are very bad; however, there are a few other things that can help.

 How do I deal with morning sickness of pregnancy?